tensorchord/pgvecto.rs/README.md

 | Index Persistence      | mmap file                           | Postgres internal storage |
 | WAL amplification      | 2x 😃                               | 30x 🧐                    |

 And based on our benchmark, pgvecto.rs can be up to 2x faster than pgvector on hnsw indexes with same configurations.
-Read more at [here](./docs/comparison-pgvector.md).
+Read more about the comparison at [here](./docs/comparison-pgvector.md).

 ## Installation